chaimaeazg/GENAI-BOOTCAMP/lang-portal/Frontend-technical-specs.md

 The purpose of this page is to show a collection of words with their romaji, meaning and a part of speech.

 #### Components
--paginated word List
+- paginated word List
     - Columns
-        - Japanese
-        - Romaji
+        - Spanish
         - English
         - Correct count
         - Word Count
     - Pagination with 100 items per page
-    - Clicking the Japanese word will take us to the word show page
+    - Clicking the Spanish word will take us to the word show page

 #### Needed API Endpoints